mfc research

 Authors: P. Uzelac, P. Yango, X. Yu

-Presentation: American Society of Reproducitve Medicine Annual Meeting 2023
+Presentation: American Society of Reproductive Medicine Annual Meeting 2023

 Live birth following in vitro maturation of oocytes retrieved from extracorporeal ovarian tissue aspiration and embryo cryopreservation for 5 years.